 Practitioners and organisations must check that they are using the current version of the PGD.
 Amendments may become necessary prior to the published expiry date.
-Current versions of the UKHSA PGD templates for authorisation can be found from: https://www.gov.uk/government/collections/immunisation-patient-group-direction-pgd
+Current versions of the UKHSA PGD templates for authorisation can be found from: Immunisation patient group direction (PGD) templates